rishirajcode/rishirajcode/README.md

 <!-- <h3 align="left">About Me</h3>
 <h4 align="left"><a href="https://rishiraj.netlify.app/"><b> My-Linktree</b></a> </h4> <br> -->
 <p>
 A software programmer who loves coding and exploring new things in the computer science field.
 I’m very much habituated by reading and writing about Technologies and Nutrition blogs regularly.
-I’m very much interested in Android development, web development, etc, and very much confident, naturally curious, and believe in smart working.
+I’m very much interested in Android development, web development, etc, and very confident, naturally curious, and believe in smart working.

 I’m currently working with JAVA☕ and Flutter <br>